When is the Best Time to Trek the Annapurna Base Camp?

 Trek duration: 6-7 hours

-After breakfast, we start our trek from Sinuwa, passing through the settlements of Bamboo, Dovon, Himalaya to arrive at Deurali.
-We observe beautiful views of the snow-capped mountains and the green hills.
+After breakfast, we start our trek to Sinuwa, passing through the Bamboo, Dovan, and Himalayan bamboo forests to Deurali.
+We observe beautiful views of the snow-capped mountains and green hills.

-We take a break to have lunch at Bamboo and then resume our trek to Deurali which takes about 6 to 7 hours.
-The uphill trail is laden with incredible floras and faunas.
-We stay overnight at lodge in Deurali.
+We take a lunch break at BaBamboond, then resume our TBamboo Deurali, which takes about 6 to 7 hours.
+The uphill trail is laden with incredible flora and fauna.
+We stay overnight at the lodge in Deurali.

 Day 04: Deurali - MBC - Annapurna Base Camp